 As a child, Mira Rodriguez first heard the sounds of Sasquatch during a weekend camping trip in the heart of the Cumberland Plateau.

-While attending Gulf State College, Mira caught the entrepreneurial bug while selling screen-printed tees as part of a Bigfoot Walks charity event to protect and preserve Sasquatch habitats around Bay County.
+Mira attended Gulf State College and caught the entrepreneurial bug while selling screen-printed tees as part of a Bigfoot Walks charity event to protect and preserve Sasquatch habitats around Bay County.

 Since then, Mira has worked hard to create a line of unique, wearable fashions highlighting everyone’s favorite cryptid.
 Her artwork and designs are regularly featured in television shows and movies around the globe and have won multiple international awards.